baberrehman/disjoint-switches/README.md

 | section51  | An extension with parametric polymorphism    | Discussed in section 5.1 |
 | section52  | An extension with generalized subtyping      | Discussed in section 5.2 |

+**Note:** Note that section 5 in extended version of the paper corresponds to appendix A in ECOOP 2022 publication.

 #### section3
 1. syntax.v contains syntax and disjointness properties of the union calculus.